 1. Even before the baby is actually out

-And then you have those mood swings making you weepy, over-the-top excited, disproportionately pissed off, deliriously happy, and stressed out (and that’s all before mid-morning).
-While your husband thinks he is an angel because he is dealing with you, you hate him because you are actually going through that
+And then you have those mood swings making you weepy, over-the-top excited, disproportionately pissed off, deliriously happy and stressed out (and that’s all before mid-morning).
+While your husband thinks he is an angel because he is dealing with you, you hate him because of what you are actually going through.

-Also yes, romance, sex, travel fly out of the window.
-When you are reeling about this, the baby gives you a solid kick from inside to show you how s/he is totally worth it.
+Also yes, romance, sex, travel…they all fly out the window.
+When you are reeling over this, the baby gives you a solid kick from inside to show you how totally worth it they are.

 2. Between ages 0 and 2

-This one of the most difficult phases of parenthood, both mentally and physically.
-You are sleep deprived, exhausted and many in postpartum depression as the baby transitions from crying to communicate anything to running around the house with the energy equivalent of three Red Bulls!
+This is one of the most difficult phases of parenthood, both mentally and physically.
+You are sleep deprived, exhausted and maybe even in postpartum depression as the baby transitions from crying to trying to communicate to running around the house with the energy equivalent of three Red Bulls!

 The hubby works overtime too, to make provision for the extra expenditure.
 And instead of splurging on each other, the couple spends it on the baby, and often mostly in excess.
-Both partners can’t figure out how overworked each is!
+Neither partner can figure out how overworked the other is!

 3. Now that they are in school

 Everything has a set time to it and has to be adhered to.
-From school to off –school days.
-Mondays to Fridays turn into automated machine akin to following the bells of a correctional facility.
+From school to off-school days.
+Mondays to Fridays turn into an automated routine and everything needs to work like a well-oiled machine, akin to following the bells of a correctional facility.
 None of the other stages of parenting come close to being as busy as this one.

 You have neither time nor space for the cute things that keep the romance and fun alive.
 Instead of sharing the latest gossip, you chalk out carpool pickups.
-Flirty texts are replaced with messages on grocery.
+Flirty texts are replaced with messages about groceries.
 The intimacy after having kids in your relationship is gone.